 Maintaining your budget while in production is a stressful but necessary endeavor.
-We’re going to provide you with a free Film Budget Cashflow & PO Log template to help you better manage and actualize your film budget while shooting.
+In this post we’ll provide a free Film Budget Cashflow & PO Log template to help you actualize your film budget during production.

 Before We Begin, Download the Cashflow Template